nacn-workshop/network-automation-lab/docs/setup.md

 # Install VirtualBox

 VirtualBox is a cross-platform virtualization tool.
-This will allow us to run virtual servers and devices in a private, virtual lab.
+This will allow us to run a device in a private, virtual lab.

   - [Download and install VirtualBox](https://www.virtualbox.org/)